tc39/notes/meetings/2023-09/september-27.md

 TAB: That’s exactly what’s going on here with purely erasure semantics for the types.
 You start from valid code to exactly identical runtime behavior valid code.
 It’s just shorter.

-DE: The idea of the proposal is that we would define types as part of the ECMAScript-compliant standard.
+DE: The idea of the proposal is that we would define type syntax as part of the ECMAScript-compliant standard.
 We’re not defining a new TypeScript or something like that.
 I want to mention something that
 TAB and I had discussed recently.
-JS and CSS are having this parallel evolution, whereas as of five years ago, ten years ago, had to do so much via tooling.
+JS and CSS are having this parallel evolution.
+As of five years ago, ten years ago, they had to do so much via tooling.
 Tooling is still very useful for both languages but not essential as far as the authoring experience goes.
-Increasingly, it’s not essential, you know, it’s still essential for CSS for scopes, for JavaScript for types, but now we’re working on this.
+Increasingly it’s not essential.
+It’s still essential for CSS for scopes, for JavaScript for types, but now we’re working on this.
 Instead, tooling can be more about optimization, more about checking, and less about adding tons of syntax.

 DRR: it’s interesting to hear a lot of different perspectives on ECMAScript.
 We’re trying to bring things into ECMAScript.
 I don’t quite understand where a lot of the conversation is around, like, the standard thing versus the non-standard thing.
 This is a Stage 1 proposal, right, and we’re trying to see whether we can bring something into ECMAScript and make it part of the standard.
 Let’s all keep that in mind.